awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 You maintain event source mapping in Amazon CloudWatch Events by using a rule target definition\.
 For more information, see the [PutTargets](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_PutTargets.html) operation in the *Amazon CloudWatch Events API Reference*\.

-For an example use case, see [Using AWS Lambda with Scheduled Events](with-scheduled-events.md)\.
+For an example use case, see [Using AWS Lambda with Amazon CloudWatch Events](with-scheduled-events.md)\.

 For an example event, see [Scheduled Event Sample Event](eventsources.md#eventsources-scheduled-event)\.